infernojs/inferno-website/src/docs/guides/server-side-rendering.md

 # Server-side rendering

-Inferno's `inferno-server` package supplies a server utility to render virtual DOM nodes into markup to be send from a server.
+Inferno's `inferno-server` package supplies a server utility to render virtual DOM nodes into markup to be sent from a server.